sulavghimiree/Study_Bud/Readme.md

-# 📚 StudyBud
+# 📚 StudyBuddy

-StudyBud is a Django-based web application designed to bring students together in virtual rooms for collaboration, discussion, and study.
+StudyBuddy is a Django-based web application designed to bring students together in virtual rooms for collaboration, discussion, and study.
 Users can create accounts, join rooms, participate in conversations, and build a study community.

 ---